Katherine Mansfield: Return to London

 After having returned to London in 1908, Mansfield quickly fell into a bohemian way of life.
 She published one story and one poem during her first 15 months there.
 Mansfield sought out the Trowell family for companionship, and while Arnold was involved with another woman, Mansfield embarked on a passionate affair with his brother Garnet.
 By early 1909, she had become pregnant by Garnet, but Trowell's parents disapproved of the relationship, and the two broke up.
 She then hastily entered into a marriage with George Bowden, a teacher of singing 11 years her senior; they were married on 2 March, but she left him the same evening before the marriage could be consummated.

 After Mansfield had a brief reunion with Garnet, Mansfield's mother Annie Beauchamp arrived in 1909.
 She blamed the breakdown of the marriage to Bowden on a lesbian relationship between Mansfield and Baker, and she quickly had her daughter dispatched to the spa town of Bad Wörishofen in Bavaria, where Mansfield miscarried.
 It is not known whether her mother knew of this miscarriage when she left shortly after arriving in Germany, but she cut Mansfield out of her will.

 Mansfield's time in Bavaria had a significant effect on her literary outlook.
 In particular, she was introduced to the works of Anton Chekhov.
 Some biographers accuse her of plagiarizing Chekhov with one of her early short stories.
 She returned to London in January 1910.
 She then published more than a dozen articles in Alfred Richard Orage's socialist magazine The New Age and became a friend and lover of Beatrice Hastings, who lived with Orage.
-Her experiences of Germany formed the foundation of her first published collection In a German Pension (1911), which she later described as "immature".
+Her experiences in Germany formed the foundation of her first published collection In a German Pension (1911), which she later described as "immature".